julienemo/thp_next_37_38/README.md

 Luca Montaigut (@LazyRabbit)[https://github.com/luca-montaigut] provided great help in understanding when to use Redux and generously share his propositions.

+Many thanks to Matthieu and Mathis, who have eagle eyes.

 demo (here)[https://juliet-social.now.sh/]

+Disclosure:

+usernames are not sluggified and I don't plan to.
 ---

 #### Testing accounts